 Relativists swear upon the accuracy of atomic clocks repeatedly to prove time dilation.
-They think that atomic clocks do not get affected by the physical environment unlike the old type clocks and hence measure time perfectly.
+They think that atomic clocks do not get affected by the physical environment unlike the older type clocks, and they swear that atomic clocks measure time perfectly.

-So according to them, if two atomic clocks ‘ticked’ differently, it is not because one of them malfunctioned or got affected by the ‘environment’, but we must assume that the Time itself was running differently.
+According to the relativists, if two atomic clocks showed two different readings, it is not because one of them malfunctioned or slowed by the ‘environment’, but it is proof that Time ran differently to each of them.

-If an atomic clock stops showing time when it is thrown into a furnace, then the relativists assume that ‘Time’ has come to a halt in the furnace.
-And if the atomic clock ‘disappears’ inside the fumes of the Sun, then it must be because Time is running backwards in the Sun.
+If an atomic clock stops showing time when it is thrown into a furnace, then relativists argue that as proof that ‘Time’ has come to a halt in the furnace.
+And if the atomic clock ‘disappears’ inside the fumes of the Sun, it is proof that Time is running backwards in the Sun.
 We the ignorant may think that the atomic clock got spoiled (inside the furnace) or turned into fumes (in the Sun).

 Even relativists (the weirdest thinkers on earth, who believe that speed of light is constant) confess that frequency of light gets affected by gravity and relative motion.
 So, even the most fundamental matter gets affected by gravity and motion but not the atomic clocks!
 May be the clocks are made of some divine matter!

 My non-relativistic brain can’t digest this.
 It believes in ‘universality of Time’ and believes that clocks get ‘retarded’ by gravity but not the Time itself.
 When electromagnetic radiation can get affected by gravity, why not the atomic clocks?
 Clocks which are made up of matter must get affected by gravity and relative motion and hence are ought to ‘tick’ differently.
 After all, how can these ‘material clocks’ challenge the universality of Time?

 An analogy may be drawn between weighing machines and clocks.